Mossop/blinky-pico/README.md

 run through the animation will pull any new config file.

 Understanding the config format is currently left as an exercise, it is parsed in [blinky/animation.py](blinky/animation.py)

+The `test` script runs the animation in CPython on a regular computer displaying the LEDs as lines of coloured asterisks.